redbet/turn/README.md

 ## DESCRIPTION:

+This is a fork of TURN which adds the <b>timing</b> output format, it displays the 10 longest running test cases and suites.

 TURN is a new way to view test results.
 With longer running tests, it can be very frustrating to see a failure (....F...) and then have to wait till all the tests finish before you can see what the exact failure was.
 TURN